ZLoverty/zloverty.github.io/code/notes.md

     date.strftime("%m%d%Y")
     ```

-5. To "stuff" a `pandas.DataFrame` with `np.nan`: when calculating MSD from particle trajectories, we want to have `frame` column to be continuous integer array.
+6. **To "stuff" a `pandas.DataFrame` with `np.nan`.** When calculating MSD from particle trajectories, we want to have `frame` column to be continuous integer array.
 However, sometimes in the data, we have `frame = [0, 50, 100, ...]`.
 To fill all the frames without position data with `np.nan`, we can set `frame` as the index of the DataFrame, then reindex the DataFrame with continuous integers `np.arange(...)`.
 This creates a trajectory data with continuous frames:

     ```python
     pos = traj.set_index('frame')[pos_columns]
     pos = pos.reindex(np.arange(pos.index[0], 1 + pos.index[-1]))
     ```

     NOTE: I found this method in the `trackpy` function `_msd_gaps()`.
-This has led to a problem when I try to `plt.plot`
-    the MSD data, because there are many `np.nan` in the data, and `plt.plot` cannot show a continuous line.
-To make the
-    plot out of the MSD data stuffed with `np.nan`, we need to `dropna()` first.
+This has led to a problem when I try to `plt.plot` the MSD data, because there are many `np.nan` in the data, and `plt.plot` cannot show a continuous line.
+To make the    plot out of the MSD data stuffed with `np.nan`, we need to `dropna()` first.

-6. A good serif font for plot labels: `stix`.
+7. **Good font.** A good serif font for plot labels: `stix`.
 To apply to all `matplotlib` text:

     ```
     import matplotlib